 Being a parent will be a constant learning process for you.
-While some lessons might not be as fun, others will be quite amusing and in fact, oftentimes, hilarious!
+While some lessons might not be as fun, others will be quite amusing and oftentimes, hilarious!
 Here are some of our favorite picks of things you learn when you become a parent:

 You’ll Never Poop Alone Again

 As a parent-to-be, you need to enjoy your solo toilet time while you can.
 There is nothing you will be able to do to get this time back.
-Even when your kid is completely entertained or playing with your spouse and you quietly sneak upstairs, your kid will most probably be standing in front you wanting to be on your lap.
+Even when your kid is completely entertained or playing with your spouse and you quietly sneak upstairs, in seconds your kid will most probably be standing in front you wanting to be on your lap.

-Yes, your dignity will have to go out the window as every time you’ll try to go for a pooping session, you will be followed.
+Yes, your dignity will have to go out the window as every time you try to go for a pooping session, you will be followed.
 Don’t think for a second that locking the door will be an option as they will just stand outside the door and bang, cry and scream until you give in!